 Sanskrit Name: – Simhasana

 English Name: – Lion Pose

 - Sit in Vajrasana and spread your knees.

 - Your spine should straight but as relaxed as possible.

-- The fingers of your hands should face backwards and be kept straight in between your legs.
+- The fingers of your hands should face backward and be kept straight in between your legs.

 - Now inhale and take out your tongue.
 Try to look between in the eyebrows and exhale.

 - During exhaling roar like a lion.
 (Roaring sound “Haa”).